Connemara, Galway, Ireland

 Clifden Castle

 Another great attraction for you to check out is the historic Clifden Castle.
-It was originally built in 1810 by John D’Arcy.
+It was initially built in 1810 by John D’Arcy.
 He also once lived in this castle.
-The gothic style castle overlooks the beautiful Clifden bay.
-One of the castles main features is the standing stones which John D’Arcy included to mimic similar ones located in Ireland.
-You can walk through the remains of the castle which is a great feature to the Clifden town.
+The gothic-style castle overlooks the beautiful Clifden Bay.
+One of the castle’s main features is the standing stones, which John D’Arcy included to mimic similar ones in Ireland.
+You can walk through the remains of the castle, which is an excellent feature of Clifden town.

 Aughnanure Castle

-A second castle for you to check out in Oughterard, Galway is the Aughnanure Castle.
-It was first built in the 16th century by the powerful and well-known O’Flaherty family.
-It is one of out of 200 towers houses that are located around Galway.
-The castle is a great example of a well-maintained Irish tower that is deeply rooted in history.
-This attraction is not far from the shore of Lough Corrib and is also worth checking out on your travels.
-Just so you know there is a fee to enter the castle and opening times do vary so best to check online before visiting.
+A second castle for you to check out in Oughterard, Galway, is the Aughnanure Castle.
+It was first built in the 16th century by the influential and well-known O’Flaherty family.
+It is one of the 200-story houses located around Galway.
+The castle is an excellent example of a well-maintained Irish tower that is deeply rooted in history.
+This attraction is not far from Lough Corrib’s shore and is worth checking out on your travels.
+Just so you know, there is a fee to enter the castle and opening times vary, so it is best to check online before visiting.

 Connemara National Park

-Another place which we visited was the beautiful Connemara National Park which offers many things to do.
-The park has a lot of history dating back to the 19th century and was used a lot for agriculture purposes.
-At the park, there are many indications of early human life as some 4,000-year-old tombs are located here.
-While we where here we took part in some great nature trails that the whole family enjoyed.
-You could also check out the interesting exhibitions around the Connemara landscape.
-As well as visiting the Connemara ponies which will be a hit with children.
+Another place we visited was the beautiful Connemara National Park, which offers many things to do.
+The park has a lot of history dating back to the 19th century and was used extensively for agriculture.
+There are many indications of early human life at the park, as some 4,000-year-old tombs are located here.
+While here, we took part in some great nature trails that the whole family enjoyed.
+You could also check out the exciting exhibitions around the Connemara landscape and visit the Connemara ponies, which will be a hit with children.
 The park also has an information desk, picnic areas, a kid playground and much more.

 Unspoilt Sites in Connemara